zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/13-sinhala-google.md

 And.
 This is also the practice.

 [APZ 138.3] (# apz138.3) {# apz138.3 .ref .apz} "True argument since
-What? ”Which of the following arguments of these Shramana Brahmins is not true?
+What?
+"Which of the following arguments of these Shramana Brahmins is not true?
 That is not the case.

 [APZ 138.4] (# apz138.4) # apz138.4 .ref .apz} "These are all clever arguments.